-Academic dishonesty includes: purposely giving or receiving help on any test, quiz or assignment when specific permission to do so has not been given by the teacher; plagiarism, improperly citing and/or taking credit for another's ideas (especially copying a published author's work without proper documentation); purposely misrepresenting the truth, either orally or in writing.
-The consequences for acts of academic dishonesty are defined in the school's Academic Integrity Policy on page 11.
+Academic dishonesty includes: purposely giving or receiving help on any test, quiz or assignment when specific permission to do so has not been given by the teacher; plagiarism, improperly citing and/or taking credit for another's ideas (especially copying a published author's work without proper documentation); inappropriate use of artificial intelligence (AI) sources; purposely misrepresenting the truth, either orally or in writing.
+The consequences for acts of academic dishonesty are defined in the school's Academic Integrity Policy on page 13.